elliotgoodrich/includeguardian/README.md

 Find a header/source pair where the header is not included by any other component

+### Bad include macro

+Check to see if its UB (i.e. leading underscore)

+### Combine results

+For example, some headers may only be necessary on certain platforms and we may accidentally report that some components are unused.
+In the CI, we can combine these results to only warn for components that are unused across multiple settings.

+### Visualization

+For the CI, we should be able to have a really nice graph visualization where we can zoom in and out on our components.
+Then if you click on a component we can zoom in to see the methods etc.  Clicking on a type used in a method signature would zoom us over to that component

 ### Conversion to modules

 Eventually IncludeGuardian is not going to be as useful as C++ projects would